-If you are fond of fermented grape wine, you can visit various local wine houses where you can find different and delicious kinds of wine in Istanbul.
+If you are fond of fermented grape wine, you can visit various local wine bars where you can find different and delicious kinds of wine in Istanbul.
+I have updated the list of the best wine shops in Istanbul again in 2024 and I am introducing you to the 7 wine bars that Istanbulites love the most.

-The best wine houses of Istanbul are generally located in Beyoglu, Sisli and Kadikoy districts.
+The best wine shops & bars of Istanbul are generally located in Beyoglu, Sisli and Kadikoy districts.
 Beyoglu district includes Taksim Square, Istiklal Street, Galata and Karakoy.
 Since most of the places on our list are in these neighborhoods, we can say that Beyoglu is the best place to drink wine in Istanbul.

 On our list, there are 9 premium wine shops in Istanbul where you can taste and buy wine.
 Most of them are also wine bars where you can have appetizers and have fun while drinking your wine.